 - All institutions and programs of the Archdiocese will comply with the Safe Environment Policies of the Archdiocese. - The Department of Education has developed a curriculum for the children in our parishes and schools, entitled "Right, Safe, Good Relationships", which provides age-appropriate instruction in child sexual abuse.
-The lessons in this curriculum must be given annually to all children in all grades. - The parents/guardians reserve the right to remove their children from the classes.
-The school administration should take care to cause as little embarrassment to these students as possible. - If parents/guardians choose not to have their child participate in the background check and safe environment classes, the parents/guardians will be offered training materials, and will be asked to sign a form acknowledging that the materials were made available to them.
+The lessons in this curriculum must be given annually to all children in all grades. - The parent/guardian reserve the right to remove their children from the classes.
+The school administration should take care to cause as little embarrassment to these students as possible. - If the parent/guardian chooses not to have their child participate in the safe environment classes, the parent/guardian will be offered training materials, and will be asked to sign a form acknowledging that the materials were made available to them.
 This form will be maintained in the records of the school.
-If the parents/guardians decline to sign such a form, a notation of this will be made in a record maintained by the school.
+If the parent/guardian decline to sign such a form, a notation of this will be made in a record maintained by the school.